Health Care

 A satisfactory Criminal Record Check and Vulnerable Sector Screening is required for practicum.
 Complete the Criminal Record Check and Vulnerable Sector using access code CACJXKC5VT.

 After making the fee payment, you will receive an online receipt from the Ministry of Justice.
-Your results are sent directly to Continuing Education and will be kept confidential.
+Your results are sent directly to the School of Continuing Education and will be kept confidential.

 2. Immunization Record

-COVID-19 vaccination is recommended but no longer required by UFV.
+Note: COVID-19 vaccination is no longer required.
 However, if public health orders change, students are expected to update their immunizations as required.

-Your Criminal Record Check will be automatically sent to the School of Continuing Education upon completion, but you will need to submit your immunization records by email.
+Your Criminal Record Check will be automatically sent to Continuing Education upon completion, but you will need to submit your immunization records by email by the deadline below.

-To submit your documents, email continuingeducation@ufv.ca and attach your immunization records or the Practicum Student Health Record completed and signed by your doctor.
-Please note the following:
+To submit your documents, email cepracticum@ufv.ca and attach your immunization records and/or the completed Health Practicum Student Immunization Checklist signed by your doctor.

 The MLA program comprises 9 courses including the practicum.
 You’ll complete a combination of theory and practice-related exercises in your classes before participating in a four-week medical laboratory practicum placement.